cakebatterandsprinkles/portfolio-gatsby/src/posts/41-typescript.md

 stack1.printStack() // Prints: ["1", "2", "3"]
 console.log(stack1.pop()) // Prints: "3"
 stack1.printStack() // Prints: ["1", "2"]
-console.log(stack1.push("hai")) // Prints: ["hai", "1", "2"]
+console.log(stack1.push("hai")) // Prints: ["1", "2", "hai"]
 ```

 What if I wanted to use the same class with other data types as well?
 I have 3 options:

 1. I could use union types (which will make the code longer and hard to read).
-2. I could use type `any`, which will make my code no longer type-safe, which means I am crippling compiler's ability to type-check.
+2. I could use type `any`, which will make my code no longer type-safe, which means I am crippling compiler's ability to do type-check.
 3. I could write the same class for every data type I'm planning to use it for.

 Or...
 I could use a placeholder type when defining this class, and specify the data structure when I'm creating an instance of it.
 And the class that I would create using a placeholder type would be defined as a generic class.
 Now let's re-write the Stack example using generics: